-The Modern Folders feature is in Preview and should be managed carefully.
+The Modern Folders feature should be managed carefully.
 If enabled, the modern folders functionality cannot then be disabled, it is a non-reversible setting.

 Each folder type has different Orchestrator resources (e.g. Processes, Jobs, Assets) that reside within each specific folder.
 There are also global resources that are created at tenant level and are available across all folders of either type:

 To manage user access in this organizational structure there are now two categories of permissions used when defining user roles in Orchestrator: Global permissions and Folder permissions.
 Global permissions apply to entities and settings available at tenant level and Folder permissions apply to entities within folders.

 The Folders page enables you to see all the folders you have access to and, if you have the required permissions, create new folders, edit existing folders and the assigned users, and delete folders.